I am currently on the job market and will be available for interviews in the ASSA annual meetings in Atlanta, GA on January 4-6, 2019.

-Ken is a 4th year Ph.D. candidate in statistical science at Duke University in the Department of Statistical Science (Adviser: Prof. Mike West) and a Ph.D. candidate in Economics at Keio University in the Department of Economics.
-Before coming to Duke, he received a dual masters from Keio University (Economics) and L'Institute D'Etudes Politiques De Paris (Economics and Public Policy, joint with Ecole Polytechnique and ENSAE).
+Ken is a Senior Research Professional in Econometrics and Statistics at The University of Chicago, Booth School of Business, working with Veronika Rockova.
+He received his Ph.D. in statistical science at Duke University in the Department of Statistical Science (Adviser: Mike West) and is a Ph.D. candidate in Economics at Keio University in the Department of Economics.
+He also has a M.S. in statistical science from Duke University and a dual masters from Keio University (Economics) and L'Institute D'Etudes Politiques De Paris (Economics and Public Policy, joint with Ecole Polytechnique and ENSAE).
 As an undergraduate at Keio University in Tokyo, Japan, he received a B.A. in Economics with a focus on Bayesian econometrics and film theory.
-He is currently a SAS econometric fellow.

-Application areas include: Economics, finance, marketing, business, and sports.
+Application areas: Economics, finance, marketing, business, and public policy.

 © Kenichiro McAlinn, 2016.